Stochastic Quantization of Axial Vector Gauge Theories

 where

 and $\mathscr{L}^\prime$ is part of the Euclidean Lagrangian describing other fields which may be present.

 In the following we will take mass of the fermion to be zero, \(m=0\).
 A term \(\frac{1}{2\alpha}(\partial_\mu A_\mu)^2\) has been included so that the degree of divergence remains bounded.
-We will obtain Ward identities which ensure that unphysical degree of freedom, the longitudinal component, decouples.
-In fact the scalar part of the gauge filed will turn out to be a free field.
+We will obtain Ward identities which ensure that unphysical degree of freedom, the scalar component of the axial vector field, decouples.
+In fact the scalar part of the gauge field will turn out to be a free field.

 In the stochastic quantization scheme the fields are stochastic processes obeying Langevin equations in fictitious time.
 We will use $x$ to collectively denote all four components of four vector $x_\mu=(x_1,x_2,x_3,x_4)$ and $t$ will be used to denote the fictitious time or the stochastic time.